vishaalram02/flask-workshop/README.md

 |`step-4` | database integration |

 ## Installations and Startup
-This project was created with node version `14.18.1`.

 ### Client
+Note this project was created with node version `14.18.1`.
 To install client dependencies and start client, run in a separate terminal
 ```bash
 cd client